Dip pen: History

+In the late 19th century, various glassmakers in North America, Europe, and Japan began to create glass dip pens.
+While initial prototypes proved too fragile for writing, innovations in Germany soon meant that they were able to create a pen fit for writing out of a thin glass rod.

+The modern shape of the glass dip pen was invented in 1902 by a Japanese wind-chime craftsman named Sadajiro Sasaki, who designed a bamboo pen which featured a long conical nib of grooved glass which guided ink to the tip.
+These pens were later produced by Sase Kogyosho (佐瀬工業所) a company founded by one of Sasaki's apprentices.
+This kind of pen gained popularity in Europe and the Empire of Japan during World War I and World War II due to metal rationing, shortages, and material costs.
+New glass nibbed pens were produced by German companies like Haro and Mont Blanc in the 1930s.
+While these pens still had traditional pen bodies, full-sized pens entirely made of glass were refined by Imasu Sase, the second generation owner of Sase Kogyosho.
+Glass dip pens now feature many extravagant designs and unique nib types, they are mainly used by calligraphers or serve as decorative objects.

 The oblique dip pen was designed for writing the pointed pen styles of the mid 19th to the early 20th century such as Spencerian Script, although oblique pen holders can be used for earlier styles of pointed penmanship such as the copperplate scripts of the 18th and 19th centuries.
 As the name suggests, the nib holder holds the nib at an oblique angle of around 55° pointing to the right hand side of the penman.
 This feature helps greatly in achieving the steep angle required for writing certain scripts, but more importantly, it prevents the right hand nib tine from dragging on the paper as can be experienced when using a straight nib holder with a straight nib for this purpose.

 The decreasing production of dip pens and the subsequent demise of the industry in Birmingham is often blamed on the invention of the ballpoint pen in 1938 by the Hungarian Laszlo Biro.

 One improved version of the dip pen, known as the original "ballpoint", was the addition of a curved point (instead of a sharp point) which allows the user to have slightly more control on upward and sideways strokes.
 This feature, however, produces a thicker line rather than the sharp line produced by a sharp point.